byfranke/PastebinSearch/README.md

-Here's the updated **README.md** with the new features and donation section:

 # Pastebin Search Tool

 A robust Bash script for security researchers to investigate data leaks on Pastebin across multiple search engines.